 I grew up in Rutland, Massachusetts and have returned to central MA after graduating from American University in Washington, DC with a degree in CLEG (Communications, Law, Economics, and Government) and a minor in Education Studies.
 After being very involved in the Admissions office all throughout my undergraduate career I am excited to start my career in Admissions here at WPI.
 I’m looking forward to working with students and families through the college admissions process.
 When I’m not at work, you can find me spending time with my friends and family, on the golf course, juggling, or talking politics.

-Regional responsibilities: California (Southern), Colorado, New Hampshire, Ohio, Oklahoma
+Regional responsibilities: California (Northern, Central, Southern, Los Angeles & San Diego), Colorado, New Hampshire, Ohio

-I have lived in and around Worcester for most of my life.
 Originally from Central MA, I graduated from the College of the Holy Cross with a degree in Spanish and minor in Russian.
 After graduation, I taught English in Spain for two years, and then returned to Worcester to work on the International Admissions team at WPI, using the experience I gained working in Admissions during my undergraduate years and my time abroad.
-In my free time, I enjoy anything that involves travel or food (both cooking and eating!), especially if it is with my family and friends.
+In my free time, I enjoy anything that involves travel or food (both cooking and eating).

 I am originally from New York but finished my high school career in Providence, Rhode Island.
 From there, I found myself in Western Massachusetts where I attended Hampshire College as a James Baldwin Scholar.
 I was originally going to be an architect but decided that the field was not for me after a series of internships.
 After doing a year of service in the AmeriCorps program I found myself working in Admissions, where I have spent the last 6+ years striving to provide access to folks from underrepresented communities.
 I fell in love with the field of Admissions, particularly with building relationships with students and their families and witnessing them come into their own greatness.
 When I am not traveling or reading applications, you can find me hiking in the summer or binge watching Netflix shows in the winter (cuddled up with my two cats of course).